dbcli/mssql-cli/doc/installation_guide.md

 ## Direct Downloads

 The instructions above are the preferred installation method.
-Direct downloads are provided as a alternative in the scenario that your machine may not have access to the Microsoft repositories.
-Instructions for direct downloads can be also be found in the links above.
+Direct downloads are provided as an alternative in the scenario that your machine may not have access to the Microsoft package repository.
+Instructions for direct downloads can also be found in the links above.

 | Supported Platform                         |Latest Stable                 |Latest dev               |